 “Stop thinking about it.
 Are you sad that he didn’t invade your heart?”

 “Yeah.”
-A slight glow emanated around him.
+A slight glow emanates around him.

 “See.
 It’s your feelings that count.
 Now think about having a true musical genius in your heart that will allow any song you create to flow to your hands and sound exactly what’s in your head.”

-That made him think.
-The glow increased.
+That makes him think.
+The glow increases.

 “How’s that feel?”